DesperatePeter/starsector-advanced-weapon-control/README.md

 - 0.7.0: automatically load fire modes for all ships on combat start (opt-out in settings), no longer need to be in Command UI to set friendly modes,  added hotkey to load fire modes for all ships
 - 0.7.1: fix issue with reset key, adjusted readme
+- 0.7.2: IPDAI is now considered for PD/Missiles mode, invalid modes are now skipped (opt-out in settings)

 ## Acknowledgements ##